The Lego of Tomorrow

 This is an pretty old post from my blog, which has been preserved in case its content is of any interest.
 You might want to go back to the homepage to see some more recent stuff.

-“All I’m doing is building stuff,” Joseph says.
+“All I’m doing is building stuff,” they say.

 “That’s what Minecraft is good for, isn’t it?”
 I reply.
 “It’s like Lego with infinite pieces.”

-“Yeah,” he says, and turns back to his computer screen; back to the childhood task of creating the new.
+“Yeah,” they say, and turns back to the computer screen; back to the childhood task of creating the new.